discordia-space/CEV-Eris/CONTRIBUTING.md

 # Naming
 Avoid short names for class variables.
 No acronyms or abbreviations.
-These are fine to use for local variables within a proc though
+These are fine to use for local variables within a proc though.

 ***Good:***
 ```